wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

     [ <a href="https://wilsonmar.github.io/git-whoops#Tags">Whoops</a> ]

-    CAUTION: A double-push is needed for tags because it uses Git notes features.
+    CAUTION: An additional push commands is needed for tags because it uses Git notes features.
 Since notes were not designed for many notes/tags, using them is known to slow commits.

    <a name="DeleteBranch"></a>